Brazilian Expeditionary Force: Navy

 The participation of the Brazilian Navy in World War II was not directly connected to the FEB and the Italian Campaign, as it was largely engaged in the Battle of the Atlantic.
 Axis naval attacks caused nearly 1,600 deaths, which included 500 civilians, 470 merchant seamen, and 570 sailors of the Navy; roughly one in seven Brazilian sailors would perish in the campaign.
 A total of 36 ships were sunk by the Germans, with an additional three lost (and 350 killed) in accidental sinkings.

 The main task of the Brazilian Navy was, together with the Allies, to ensure the safety of ships sailing between the central and south Atlantic to Gibraltar.
 Alone or in coordination with Allied forces, it escorted 614 convoys that protected 3,164 merchant ships and troop transports.
 In the battle against German submarines, Brazilian frigates and submarines used mines and depth charges.
 According to German documents, the Brazilian Navy attacked German submarines a total of 66 times.

-The Brazilian Navy is confirmed to have destroyed twelve German submarines along its coasts: the U-boats U-128, U-161, U-164, U-199, U-507, U-513, U-590, U-591, U-598, U-604 and U-662.
+Allied forces are confirmed to have destroyed twelve German submarines along the Brazilian coasts: the U-boats U-128, U-161, U-164, U-199, U-507, U-513, U-590, U-591, U-598, U-604 and U-662.

-Among the warships lost by the Brazilian Navy were the minelayer BZ Camaqua, which capsized during a storm while escorting a convoy in July 1944, and the light cruiser BZ Bahia due to a gunnery accident in July 1945; the majority of the latter's crew were lost.
+Among the warships lost by the Brazilian Navy were the minelayer Camaquã, which capsized during a storm while escorting a convoy in July 1944, and the light cruiser Bahia due to a gunnery accident in July 1945; the majority of the latter's crew were lost.
 Of the three Brazilian military ships lost during the war, only the freighter-troopship Vital de Oliveira was due to the action of an enemy submarine, being sunk by the U-861 on July 20, 1944.

 By the end of the war, the entirety of the South Atlantic convoy had been turned over to the Brazilian Navy, thereby relieving American and British vessels for urgently needed service elsewhere.